Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/3-Merklized-Storage_Slides.md

 ---

-## Trie Walking Example
+## Traversing the Trie

 - We know the state-root at a given block `n`.
-- assume this is a base-26, patricia trie.
-English alphabet is the key-scope.
+- Assume this is a base-27, patricia trie.
+  English alphabet along with '_' is the key-scope.
 - Let's see the steps needed to read `balances_alice` from the storage.

 ---v

 <img style="width: 1400px;" src="../../assets/img/5-Substrate/dev-trie-backend-walk-m1.svg" />

+Notes:

+- We start with the state root node.
+- Read its children.

 ---v

 <img style="width: 1400px;" src="../../assets/img/5-Substrate/dev-trie-backend-walk-0.svg" />

+Notes:

+- We are interested in "balances_" so we read that node from database.
+- Did you notice the mistake in the slide? "_" technically would not be allowed in base-26, so it really is base-27.

 ---v